 Since 2013, the Understanding Dementia has received over 315,000 enrolments from all around the world.
 We invite you to join our community and learn about the diseases that cause dementia, how the condition affects the person with dementia, and how we can provide the best quality care.

 Once the course commences, you will be able to log in to engage with the course content and activities, and share perspectives with other participants.
-The course is scheduled to close on 22nd April, 2022 at 5:00pm AEST.

 To get the most out of this experience, you should expect to spend approximately 3 hours per week completing the course activities for the 7 weeks of scheduled content.
 The additional 3 weeks that the course is open is to allow you to catch up or revisit content.